Outstanding Women in Buddhism Award Recipients

-The UN International Women’s Day
+The United Nations’ International Women’s Day

 Few causes promoted by the United Nations have generated more intense and widespread support than the campaign to promote and protect the equal rights of women.
-The Charter of the United Nations, signed in San Francisco in 1945, was the first international agreement to proclaim gender equality, a fundamental human right.
+The Charter of the United Nations, signed in San Francisco in 1945, was the first international agreement to proclaim gender equality, as a fundamental human right.